eclipse-velocitas/velocitas-docs/content/en/docs/about/_index.md

 {{% blocks/feature icon="fa-solid fa-layer-group" title="Vehicle Abstraction Layer" url="concepts/val/" %}}
 Abstracts vehicle make & model specific properties and capabilities to a common representation.
-This makes it possible for _Vehicle Apps_ to be portable across different electric and electronic vehicle architectures e.g. the _Vehicle Apps_ do not care whether the seat is controlled via CAN, LIN or some other physical interface.
+This enables _Vehicle Apps_ to be portable across different electric and electronic vehicle architectures e.g. to not care whether the seat is controlled via CAN, LIN or some other physical interface.
 {{% /blocks/feature %}}

 {{% blocks/feature icon="fab fa-github" title="GitHub Actions Workflow Blueprint" url="concepts/vehicle_app_releases/" %}}